RoadieHQ/roadie-backstage-plugins/plugins/scaffolder-field-extensions/scaffolder-frontend-module-http-request-field/README.md

             # under the facets object
             ui:arraySelector: 'facets.kind'

-            # This selects the field in the array to use for the value of each select item.
+            # (Optional) This selects the field in the array to use for the value of each select item.
+If its not specified
+            # it will use the value of the item directly.
             ui:valueSelector: 'count'
             # (Optional) This selects the field in the array to use for the label of each select item.
             ui:labelSelector: 'value'
 ```

-The configuration above will result in an outgoing request to:
+The configuration above will result in an outgoing request to: `https://my.backstage.com/api/catalog/entity-facets?facet=kind`

-With these configuration the outgoing request will be to `https://my.backstage.com/api/catalog/entity-facets?facet=kind`

 The response is the following and it will extract the `count` field as the value and `value` as the label of the dropdown.